doodeck/life-after-life/README.md

 ** Warning **
 After invalidating the handler name the Lambda platform will still try to execute the fuction three time, typically in 3 minutes intervals.
 Leave the invalid name for some period of time to make sure the fuction isn't restarted.

+Also, there is a function removal script delete-function.sh, which can also serve as an emergency break to stop the execution of Lambda.

 AWS Forum
 ---------